The Alpenglow 100

 Kids Race:

 The Kids Race is about 1km in length, and most runners are aged between 3 – 10, though we welcome all kids to participate.
 It’s not timed, is non-competitive and purely for the fun of all involved, but with special kids’ bibs, finisher stickers to collect, and random draw prizes.
 Registration is FREE!
 But during registration, we offer parents the opportunity to donate to Butterfly Support Network, an organization that supports families dealing with pregnancy and infant loss.
+Participants are encouraged to arrive 15–30 minutes early to allow time for check-in and pre-race activities.

 Course